artefactual/archivematica-docs/admin-manual/installation-setup/customization/customization.rst

 -----------------------------------

 The Preservation Planning tab allows editing or addition of commands for identification, tools, characterization, event detail, extraction, normalization, transcription, validation and verification.
-Please see the :ref:`Format Policy Registry (FPR) documentation <fpr:index>` for instruction.
+Please see the :ref:`Preservation Planning <preservation-planning>` for more information.

 .. _antivirus-config: